-Prerequisites: ENG 82 (For ESL: ELI 82W) or appropriate ACCUPLACER scores
+Prerequisites: ENG 82 or appropriate course waivers or ACCUPLACER scores

 The scientific process as it applies to the study of behavioral and mental processes is introduced.
 Within the structure of the scientific process, the course provides a survey of the physiological, emotional, and social forces that influence scientific research activities.